I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-checkcounter.md

 <p>If a counter ID can always be monitored (and it doesn't interfere with monitoring any other counter IDs), the number of simultaneous active counters required by the counter ID can be zero.</p>

-<p>This function should behave similarly to the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-checkcounter.md">CheckCounter</a> function that supports Microsoft Direct3D 10 and later.</p>

-<p>Counters are typically used by tools that capture a frame and play it back multiple times.
-The pass that records accurate timing info is separate from other  passes.
-In later passes, a different set of counters is used each time.
-The priority should be to obtain an accurate correlation of counter results to draw calls, and the overhead incurred during playback can be sacrificed.
-The driver must insert flush calls or wait-for-idle calls to ensure an accurate correlation.</p>

-<p>Typically an app can simultaneously monitor only a small number of possible native counters, which might number in the hundreds.
-Additionally, the driver must indicate the number of active counters used by monitoring each supported counter ID from the <a href="..\d3dumddi\ns-d3dumddi--d3dddiarg-createquery.md">D3DDDIQUERYTYPE</a> enumeration (both well-known counter IDs and device-specific counter IDs).
-For example, the driver can indicate that monitoring a <i>FillRateUtilized</i> variable requires 3 of the maximum 4 simultaneously active counters (indicated by the <i>pActiveCounters</i> parameter).
-The app can therefore also monitor another counter ID, as long as that counter ID requires one or fewer active counters.</p>

-<p>If a counter ID can always be monitored (and it doesn't interfere with monitoring any other counter IDs), the number of simultaneous active counters required by the counter ID can be zero.</p>

 ## -requirements
 <table>
 <tr>